awsdocs/amazon-ecr-user-guide/doc_source/registry-permissions-delete.md

 # Deleting a private registry permission statement<a name="registry-permissions-delete"></a>

-You can delete all permission policy statements for your registry by using the following steps\.
+You can delete all permissions policy statements for your registry by using the following steps\.

-**To delete a permission policy for a private registry \(AWS Management Console\)**
+**To delete a permissions policy for a private registry \(AWS Management Console\)**

 1. Open the Amazon ECR console at [https://console\.aws\.amazon\.com/ecr/](https://console.aws.amazon.com/ecr/)\.